Our hopes for the Paris 2024 Olympic Games: breaking with Khalil Chabouni - video

 To kick off this series, we went to meet Khalil Chabouni, who spoke to Sortir à Paris about his sport, breaking, and his hopes and expectations for the Paris 2024 Games.
 Originally from Montpellier, he has been breakdancing for almost 20 years and trains at INSEP (Institut national du sport).

 The Paris 2024 Olympic Games are an opportunity for the general public to get a closer look at less traditional sports.
-Today, we discover the breaking, new sport of the Olympic Games: its history, where to practice it, our best athletes...
+Discover breaking, the new sport of the Games, its history, where to practice it, our best athletes and the competition program!
 [Read more]

-It's a dance that comes from a more global culture called hip-hop, which is ultra well-known and also includes rap, for example.
-It's been inspired by many things, and today, as well as being an artistic discipline, it's also a sporting one, having been entered in the Paris Olympic Games!
+It's a dance that comes from a more global culture known as hip-hop, which is ultra well-known and also includes rap, for example.
+It's been inspired by many things, and today, as well as being an artistic discipline, it's also a sporting one, having been entered in the Paris Olympics!

-To put it simply, the jury, made up of 9 judges, has a tablet with criteria (musicality, technique...), there's what's called a"fader" (control button), and they can, via this cursor give the winner.
+To put it simply, the jury, made up of 9 jurors, has a tablet with criteria (musicality, technique...), there's what's called a"fader" (control button), and they can, via this cursor, give the winner.
 So it's pretty straightforward, and the more criteria you meet, the better your score.
 It's a comparative system.

-Well, we don't do choreography, it's more of a freestyle dance, but we do have what we call"codes", i.e. we have paths that come up often and we can prepare our weapons a little in advance.
+We don't do choreography, it's more of a freestyle dance, but we do have what we call"codes", meaning that we have paths that come up often and we can prepare our weapons a little in advance.
 The aim is to be able to adapt to the music, because in a battle, you never know the sound in advance.
 After that, there are the classics, breakbeats and music we obviously know, but the DJ can play whatever he likes, at any time.
-We have techniques that we refine as we train, and which we try to put into battle.
+We have techniques that we refine as we train, and which we try to use in battle.

 The only way left for us to qualify as Frenchmen are the TQOs, the Olympic qualifying tournaments.
 There are two events, one in Budapest at the end of May, one in Shanghai at the end of June, and in these events, we take points, and they'll take the top 10!
 There are already 6 qualifiers, plus 10 from the TQOs.
 On the day of the Olympic Games, August 9 and 10, there will be a top 16 girls and a top 16 boys.

 It's a nice little thrill!
-Honestly, I'm taking it all in my stride.
-It's true that there's a lot of pressure because it's in France and everyone wants us to win a medal, but in reality, you just have to remember that it's all about dancing, it's all about having fun!
-I tell myself that this is our home, so we all want to go there, for that reason alone, but it's fine, I'm living it well, I'm sleeping well!
+It's true that there's a lot of pressure because it's in France and everyone wants us to win the medal, but in reality, you just have to remember that it's all about dancing, it's all about having fun!
+I tell myself that this is our home, so we all want to go, for that reason alone, but it's fine, I'm living it well, I'm sleeping well!

 Khalil - breakingKhalil - breakingKhalil - breakingKhalil - breaking